 The beach at Rolley Lake is very nice.
 It’s not huge, but it’s big enough.
 The beach is sandy and there is a large grassy area which is nice for picnics.

 Near Rolley Lake is the Stave Falls Powerhouse.
 Stave Falls is a BC Hydro facility that (during non-pandemic times) is open to visitors.
 It’s a good place to learn all about electricity and how BC Hydro works.

 To learn more about the beach and park, click Rolley Lake in Mission.

 Harrison Hot Springs

 While the Harrison Hot Springs Resort gets all the headlines, Harrison Lake is another waterway worth visiting.
 The biggest lake in the region, Harrison Lake has an appropriately massive beach.
 You won’t have to worry about finding a spot for yourself!
 And it’s a beautiful beach with really nice sand and stunning views.

 For some people, the best swimming spot there is Harrison Lagoon.
 It’s a shallow pool purposefully cut off from the rest of the lake by a manmade sand bar.
 The Lagoon can get warm during the summer and is a great place for children as well as adults.
-Ourselves, we prefer swimming in the lake.
+We prefer swimming in the lake.

 The lake itself is one of the coldest bodies of water in the area.
 There have been cases of people swimming out too far and almost catching hypothermia.
-As long as you stay close enough to shore, though, the lake is a great place to swim.
+As long as you stay close enough to shore though the lake is a great place to swim.
 There’s even an Inflatable Water Playground open on the lake during the summer (although you have to pay to go on it).